TheTechChild/trunk-tools-takehome/documentation/rate-limiting.md

 - `X-RateLimit-Limit`: The rate limit ceiling for the current user
 - `X-RateLimit-Remaining`: The number of requests left for the current user until the limit is reached
+- `X-RateLimit-Reset`: Unix timestamp when the rate limit will reset

 Example:

 ```
 X-RateLimit-Limit: 100
 X-RateLimit-Remaining: 95
+X-RateLimit-Reset: 1683072000
 ```

 ## Rate Limit Errors